SnakeOilXY/SnakeOil-XY/Doc/Manual/advance-resonance-tuning.md

 ## 1. Introduction

 As report of some of our member, even with shaper enabled, the ringing pattern still show on printed part(check images bellow).
-I did some research and with the help of our member I found the solution for the ringing problem.
+I did some research and with the help of our members, I found the solution for the ringing problem.

 ![](./img/pr1.jpg)
 ![](./img/pr2.jpg)